GolasalaPuneeth/Fast_API/README.md

 ![image](https://github.com/GolasalaPuneeth/Fast_API/assets/97512630/5d66d5bd-3de7-49a0-af62-af9574c51d7e)

+# FastAPI: A Swift and Modern Python Web Framework

-FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.8+ based on standard Python type hints.
+FastAPI stands as a cutting-edge, high-performance web framework designed for crafting APIs in Python 3.8 and above.
+Leveraging standard Python type hints, it delivers exceptional speed and a host of features that set it apart.

-The key features are:

-Fast: Very high performance, on par with NodeJS and Go (thanks to Starlette and Pydantic).
-One of the fastest Python frameworks available.
-Fast to code: Increase the speed to develop features by about 200% to 300%. * Fewer bugs: Reduce about 40% of human (developer) induced errors. *
-Intuitive: Great editor support.
-Completion everywhere.
-Less time debugging.
+## Key Features:

+- **Fast Performance:** Ranks among the fastest Python frameworks, competing with the likes of NodeJS and Go.
+This can be attributed to its foundations on Starlette and Pydantic.

+- **Rapid Development:** Boost your feature development speed by a remarkable 200% to 300%, making FastAPI an ideal choice for projects with tight timelines.

+- **Bug Reduction:** Experience a 40% reduction in human-induced errors, contributing to a more stable and reliable codebase.

+- **Intuitive Design:** Enjoy excellent editor support with completion at every turn, leading to less time spent on debugging and more on actual development.

-Easy: Designed to be easy to use and learn.
-Less time reading docs.
+- **User-Friendly:** Engineered to be easy to use and learn, minimizing the time spent reading documentation and accelerating the learning curve.

-Short: Minimize code duplication.
-Multiple features from each parameter declaration.
-Fewer bugs.
+- **Conciseness:** Minimize code duplication effortlessly, extracting multiple features from each parameter declaration and thereby reducing the likelihood of bugs.

-Robust: Get production-ready code.
-With automatic interactive documentation.
+- **Robustness:** Achieve production-ready code seamlessly, complemented by automatic interactive documentation that streamlines the development process.

-Standards-based: Based on (and fully compatible with) the open standards for APIs: OpenAPI (previously known as Swagger) and JSON Schema.
+- **Standards-Compliant:** Aligns with and fully supports the open standards for APIs, namely OpenAPI (previously known as Swagger) and JSON Schema.
+This ensures compatibility and interoperability with other systems and tools.